Naval tactics in the Age of Steam: Fleet tactics

 When in pursuit or flight, or when steaming on the look-out for a still unseen enemy, a fleet may be arranged in the "line abreast".
 A pursuing fleet would have to run the risk of being struck by torpedoes dropped by a retreating enemy.
 But it would have the advantage of being able to bring all its guns which can fire ahead to bear on the rear ship of the enemy.
 When an opponent was prepared to give battle, and turns his broadside so as to bring the maximum of his gunfire to bear, he must be answered by a similar display of force – in other words, the line ahead must be formed to meet the line ahead.
 Each ship in the line generally engaged its opposite number in the enemy battle line.

 The layout of gun turrets on a deck affects their permissible sectors of fire.
-The most common configuration of warship with gun turrets on its longitudinal axis severly limits gunfire directly ahead (forward) or abaft (backward).
-This was reflected in a standard naval tactics of crossing the t.
+The most common configuration of warship with gun turrets on its longitudinal axis severely limits gunfire directly ahead (forward) or abaft (backward).
+This was reflected in the standard naval tactic of crossing the T.

 Introduction of camouflage

 Dazzle camouflage was intended to make it difficult to estimate a ship's speed and heading and thus prevent submarines from effectively firing torpedoes.
 This was accomplished by painting striking designs along the ship, with long, bold lines frequently cutting across the hull and thus rendering the bow of the ship indistinct, which in turn prevented submarines from determining the heading or speed of the ships.
 This innovation was short-lived, however, as the stark lines intended to confuse submarines only made ships into more visible targets for aircraft.
 The final evolution of camouflage was into the now prevalent gray shades which almost all warships since WWII have been painted.
-In the US Navy this is known as "Haze Gray."
+In the US Navy this is known as "Haze Gray".